-Considerations for Countering Bias and Promoting an Inclusive Classroom Climate Examine your personal assumptions of the students' background, prior knowledge, and experience Demonstrate high expectations for all students with an authentic belief that all can succeed Learn all students' names and encourage them to address each other by name Actively monitor your class for potential stereotype threat and broad generalizations Create an environment prioritizing a sense of belonging (e.g., where multiple groups feel "connected") Cultivate connections between students, the discipline, and scholarly and professional communities Ensure that students have an awareness of and access to campus resources that support their unique identities Maintain a classroom free from microagressions and address microagressions when they occur • Facilitate a space where all classroom exchanges are tolerant and respectful (e.g, norm setting) Be transparent about instructor and student roles in the classroom, discussions, and activities and communicate them explicitly and consistently throughout the quarter (e.g., during the first day of class, in the syllabus, etc.) Acknowledge the unique identities, experiences, strengths, and needs of your students, embracing student diversity as an asset and celebrating the physical and perceived differences (e.g., a safe space where differences are not only respected, but also honored and valued) Considerations for Countering Bias in the Curriculum Acknowledge, respect, and make multiple identities visible and represented in course materials Emphasize the range of identities and backgrounds of experts who have contributed to your discipline Diversify readings, videos, and visuals so as not to marginalize students through content- powerpoint slides are a great place to include diverse examples Be transparent through clear communication of norms, expectations, assignments (see Tools for Revising/Creating your Own Transparent Assignments), and evaluation criteria (e.g., use of rubrics) Present course material using a myriad of modalities for greater student access Plan learning activities that connect to students' prior knowledge and clearly communicate the learning objectives Considerations for Countering Bias via Teaching Practices Ensure that you ask students to speak only for themselves, not on behalf of an entire group Design learning activities that are more often cooperative, as opposed to competitive Intentionally develop group projects where all students have an equal opportunity to participate Structure class interactions by providing goals, procedures, and processes to ensure they don't reinforce existing patterns of privilege Ask students to identify concrete observations about content (e.g., describe a photo, quote or diagram) before proceeding to analytical questions
+Examine your personal assumptions of the students' background, prior knowledge, and experience Demonstrate high expectations for all students with an authentic belief that all can succe Learn all students' names and encourage them to address each other by name Actively monitor your class for potential stereotype threat and broad generalizations Create an environment prioritizing a sense of belonging (e.g., where multiple groups fee "connected") Cultivate connections between students, the discipline, and scholarly and professional communities Ensure that students have an awareness of and access to campus resources that suppo unique identities Maintain a classroom free from microagressions and address microagressions when the Facilitate a space where all classroom exchanges are tolerant and respectful (e.g., norm Be transparent about instructor and student roles in the classroom, discussions, and act and communicate them explicitly and consistently throughout the quarter (e.g., during th day of class, in the syllabus, etc.) Acknowledge the unique identities, experiences, strengths, and needs of your students, embracing student diversity as an asset and celebrating the physical and perceived differences. eed rt their y occur setting) ivities he first (e.g., a safe space where differences are not only respected, but also honored and value ed) Considerations for Countering Bias in the Curriculum Acknowledge, respect, and make multiple identities visible and represented in course m Emphasize the range of identities and backgrounds of experts who have contributed to discipline naterials your Diversify readings, videos, and visuals so as not to marginalize students through contempowerpoint slides are a great place to include diverse examples t- Be transparent through clear communication of norms, expectations, assignments (see Revising/Creating your Own Transparent Assignments), and evaluation criteria (e.g., use rubrics) Fools for e of Present course material using a myriad of modalities for greater student access Plan learning activities that connect to students' prior knowledge and clearly communical learning objectives ate the Considerations for Countering Bias via Teaching Practices Ensure that you ask students to speak only for themselves, not on behalf of an entire group design learning activities that are more often cooperative, as opposed to competitive Intentionally develop group projects where all students have an equal opportunity to pa Structure class interactions by providing goals, procedures, and processes to ensure the reinforce existing patterns of privilege Ask students to identify concrete observations about content (e.g., describe a photo, guided) oup rticipate ey don't ote or diagram) before proceeding to analytical questions